-An equalisation credit ensures that all holders of Shares of the same Class in the Fund have the same amount of capital at risk per share.
-The equalisation credit takes into account the fact that the Net Asset Value per Share has been reduced to reflect an accrued performance fee to be borne by existing shareholders and serves as a credit against performance fees that might otherwise be payable by the Fund but that should not be charged against new shareholders making a subscription, as no favourable performance attributable to such Shares has occurred.
-The equalisation credit recorded at 31 December 2010 was US\$32,600, which converted into 1,613 US\$ Shares, 26 € Shares and 82 £ Shares effective 3 January 2011 (31 December 2009: US\$80,656 which converted into 7,838 US\$ Shares, 481 € Shares, and 1,547 £ Shares).
+An equalisation credit ensures that all holders of Shares of the same Class in the Fund have the same amount of capital at risk per Share.
+The equalisation credit takes into account the fact that the Net Asset Value per Share has been reduced to reflect an accrued performance fee to be borne by existing Shareholders and serves as a credit against performance fees that might otherwise be payable by the Fund but that should not be charged against new Shareholders making a subscription, as no favourable performance attributable to such Shares has occurred.
+No equalisation credit was payable as at 31 December 2011 (31 December 2010: US\$32,600 which converted into 1,613 US\$ Shares, 26 € Shares and 82 £ Shares).

-A performance fee of US\$618,647 was incurred by the Fund for the year ended 31 December 2010 (31 December 2009: US\$662,056) of which US\$487,730 remained payable at 31 December 2010 (31 December 2009: US\$1,049,631).
+A performance fee of US\$5,370 was incurred by the Fund for the year ended 31 December 2011 (31 December 2010: US\$618,647) of which US\$nil amount remained payable at the year end (31 December 2010: US\$487,730).